Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Experiment

 \subsubsection{Training Setting}

 We adopt Adam optimizer with learning rate $10^{-3}$ and weight decaying rate $10^{-5}$.
 The edge models are trained for 5 epochs at each communication round between parameter server and edge clients.
 To avoid the overfitting issue, the training phases will stop if the loss stops decreasing for 3 epochs.
-We only use random erasing for the image augmentation.
 Considering the limited computing capacity of the edge devices, only the last residual block and the classifier will be updated during training, and the other layers are fixed with pre-trained weights.